an-anime-team/anime-games-launcher/repository/standards/packages_manifests.md

         generated_at: number
     },

-    // List of base32 hashes of the root packages
+    // List of resource indexes of the root packages
     // which were used to produce the dependency graph.
-    root: string[],
+    root: number[],

     // List of all the packages and resources.
     resources: ResourceLock[]